EnAccess/AirLink-docs/docs/Use Case - Device Manufacturer.md

 For each of the cases, the only input required to the devices after [Compatibility](#making-your-devices-compatible-with-airlink) is programming the default access token.
 Similarly, the only step required to move devices between distributors e.g. reselling stock is to change the default access token to the one supported by the other adopter.
 The devices themselves are separate from any custom functionality developed in the AirLink app for each distributor/user/adopter so the AirLink Bluetooth® protocol effectively acts to insulate the devices from software stack changes.

-### Bluetooth® SIG registration
+!!! info "Bluetooth® SIG registration"
     If your customer will be selling the devices without changing the product name or incorporating into another product, you might need to register with the Bluetooth® SIG at your cost (or negotiate with a distributor).
 You only have to do this once for all your products that depend on a single Bluetooth® IC e.g. nRF81822, or the Laird BL653 etc. More details are on the [AirLink Devices](AirLink%20Devices.md) page.